CenterForOpenScience/osf.io/addons/metadata/README.md

 - Owner: current user first, then other contributors in `node.contributors` order.
 - Year: within each owner, sort by fiscal year (`nendo`) descending.
 - Key priority: then apply `key_list` priority (place `contributor:*` earlier if you want it prioritized).
+- Researcher/Project ordering flow (e.g. for KAKEN suggestions):
+  1. Seed with the current user's e-Rad researcher number, query Elasticsearch for matching projects, sort the projects by fiscal year (descending), and enumerate collaborators (`work:project.member`) exactly as stored.
+For collaborators with an e-Rad number but no English name, fetch the English name from Elasticsearch keyed by that number.
+  2. For each remaining project member, follow their contributor order, query Elasticsearch for their projects, and reuse the collaborator enumeration from step 1.
+Ensure the project member themselves appears immediately after the current user in the combined results.
+  3. Deduplicate the consolidated list.
+A researcher entry is considered a duplicate when the e-Rad number, Japanese/English names, and Japanese/English affiliation names all match; keep the first occurrence.
+A project entry is considered a duplicate if the project number matches; keep the first occurrence.

 ### Deduplication